Cleveland, Tennessee: Air

 Hardwick Field, also known as Cleveland Municipal Airport, was the principal airport from 1955 to 2013.
 Cleveland Regional Jetport, located approximately two miles east of Hardwick Field opened on January 25, 2013, replacing Hardwick Field.
 It consists of a 6200 by 100 ft runway.

 Rail

 Cleveland is served by the Norfolk Southern Railway, which forks in the city and provides logistics for industries.

-Into the late 1960s the Southern Railway operated daily passenger trains through Cleveland: the Birmingham Special (New York - Birmingham), Pelican (New York - New Orleans) and Tennessean (Washington - Memphis).
-The last train serving the station was the an unnamed remnant of the Birmingham Special on August 11, 1970.
+Into the late 1960s the Southern Railway operated daily passenger trains through Cleveland station: the Birmingham Special (New York - Birmingham), Pelican (New York - New Orleans) and Tennessean (Washington - Memphis).
+The last train serving the station was an unnamed remnant of the Birmingham Special on August 11, 1970.

 Roads

 The center of Cleveland is at the intersection of U.S. Route 11 and U.S. Route 64.
 U.S. 11 connects the area with Chattanooga to the south and Athens to the north.
 The U.S. 11 Bypass (Keith Street) serves as a bypass route for US 11 around downtown, passing approximately 0.5 mi west of the central business district.
 U.S. Route 64 connects Cleveland with Murphy, North Carolina, to the east and the Chattanooga area to the southwest.
 State Route 60 (25th Street) connects Cleveland with Dayton to the northwest and Dalton, Georgia, to the southeast, where the road becomes State Route 71.
 State Route 74 connects the city to Chatsworth, Georgia to the south.
 APD-40, made up of the U.S. 64 Bypass and a section of S.R.
 60, is part of the Appalachian Development Highway System from where it takes its name, and serves as a beltway around the business district.
 Parts of this beltway are controlled access.
 Paul Huff Parkway serves as a major thoroughfare on the northern end of the city.
 Interstate 75 passes through western Cleveland, connecting the area with Knoxville to the north and Chattanooga to the south.
 I-75 has three exits in the city.